mlineen/gmail-filters/README.md

 # Chrome Extension to add Gmail Filters

-This extension adds links "Today", "Yesterday", "This Week", "Last Week", and "This Month" for quickly filtering to these time ranges.
+This extension adds links to the Gmail interface for quickly filtering email.